 “Making deliveries, ma’am,” Hassan said.
 “I’m a bike messenger.”

 Hassan bungeed the bags carefully onto his rear bike rack and began walking, pushing the bike and keeping to a slow saunter.
 As he and the old lady walked they carried on a loud conversation, trying to make themselves heard over the booming traffic noise.
-Hassan learned that the woman had lived in Germany as a young woman, and had come to the United States on her own after World War II.
+Hassan learned that the woman had lived in Germany in her youth, and had come to the United States on her own after World War II.
 He wondered if she were a Holocaust survivor, but he was too shy to ask such a personal question.

-Once they were through the tunnel Hassan handed the woman back her bags, accepted a grandmotherly pat on the shoulder and went on his way, riding as hard as he could.
+Once they were through the tunnel Hassan handed the woman her bags, accepted a grandmotherly pat on the shoulder and went on his way, riding as hard as he could.
 The stroll with the old lady had cost him ten minutes.
-The Russian embassy tag was a two-hour rag, but the Lebanese was a rush, and both were ticking toward expiration.
+The Russian embassy tag was a two-hour rag, but the Danish was a one hour and the Lebanese was a rush, and both were on the verge of getting moldy.

 Two long and disorganized lines of people bumped elbows at the Russian consulate.
-Hassan had been there before and the place was always chaotic.
-People would enter and shout, “Who's last in line?” in either English or Russian (at least he assumed that's what they were saying in Russian).
+Hassan had been here before and the place was always chaotic.
+There were no lines in the traditional sense.
+People sat in chairs around the walls or milled about like lost sheep.
+Newcomers would enter and shout, “Who’s last in line?” in either English or Russian (at least he assumed that’s what they were saying in Russian).

 Couriers never waited in lines.
 Hassan went straight to the window and said, “Delivery.
 I need a signature.”